haksolo/laravel-mongodb/README.md

 # laravel-mongodb
-Inspired by https://github.com/jenssegers/laravel-mongodb though this library is not yet complete.
+This library is not yet complete.
+Inspired by https://github.com/jenssegers/laravel-mongodb.